-- Get mapping: Get the mappings saved for another source and destination combination.
+- Get mapping: Get the mappings saved for another source and destination.

-- Save mapping: Save your mappings for a source and destination combination.
+- Save mapping: Save your mappings for a source and destination.

 - Remove mapping: Remove specific mapping items from the existing mappings.

-Note: Setting mappings in a PowerShell script does not save them automatically for your source and destination combination.
-Use the Save mapping command to keep these mappings for your source and destination combination.
+Note: Setting mappings in a PowerShell script does not save them automatically for your source and destination.
+Use the Save mapping command to keep these mappings for future migrations.